CarlWiren90/ImageSearchGallery/README.md

 # ImageSearchGallery
 Code project at CodeMentor.
-A nice looking imagesearch component where the user can search for images by entering the search term and hitting enter / return key.
+A nice looking imagesearch component where the user can search for images by entering the search term and clicking search.
 This will display up to 10 images below the search box.

-Motivation
+[Motivation
 This project came about as a way for me to practise coding.

 Build status